 At-large commissioner James Hart, who voted against the dog park, said he was concerned that the park authority still had no master plan for Westgrove Park.

 “I think that is where this falls short,” he said. “… I hope that they’ll do that.
 I wish that they would.”

 Providence commissioner Kenneth Lawrence said he could not support the dog park due to what he saw as a conflict with the county’s comprehensive plan.

 Westgrove Park, which sits on the site of a former sewage treatment plant, covers 21 acres and is located east of Fort Hunt Road just south of Belle View Elementary School.
-The planning commission previously delayed a vote on the dog park twice, citing concerns that legal language that states that any interim use must be in accordance with the master plan for the park; but no master plan existed.
+The planning commission on the dog park twice, citing concerns that legal language that states that any interim use must be in accordance with the master plan for the park; but no master plan existed.

 Master planning for the site began in 2004 but fell apart due to a lack of community consensus.